ATNF/askapsdp/Code/Components/CP/docs/current/doc/calim/cflag.rst

 cflag (Flagging Utility) Documentation
 =======================================

-This page provides some details about the "cflag" program located in:

-| ``$ASKAP_ROOT/trunk/Code/Components/CP/pipelinetasks/current/apps/cflag.cc``

 The cflag pipeline task is responsible for both selection based and dynamic flagging of visibilities.
 It takes as input a configuration file which specifies both the dataset (Measurement Set) to be transformed, the flaggers to use and